WICG/nav-speculation/triggers.md

 #### List rules

-A list rule must have an express list of the _URLs_ to which the rule applies, even if no link or other reference to the URL exists in the document.
+A list rule has an express list of the _URLs_ to which the rule applies.
+The list can contain any URLs, even ones for which no link or other reference to the URL exists in the document.
 This is especially useful in cases where the expected navigation corresponds to a link that will be added dynamically, or to an anticipated script-initiated navigation.

 These URLs will be parsed relative to the document base URL (if inline in a document) or relative to the external resource URL (if externally fetched).